Los Angeles Rams vs. Cincinnati Bengals

 Jalen Ramsey surely he will be in charge of covering the best offensive weapon of the Bengals in this case, chase.

-having resorted to Eric Weddlewho was already retired, gives an idea of the urgency in that unit.
+have resorted to Eric Weddle, who was already retired, gives an idea of the urgency in that unit.

 Finally, I want to share my enthusiasm to see a superbowl different, with teams that, on their own merits and against the odds, with a young quarterback and the other veteran, inspiring stories.